 We’ve established that the stock power figures that this 8.1L engine puts down aren’t hugely impressive for the engines’ capacity, but thankfully there are several possibilities when it comes to going beyond GM’s limitations.

-Although it has some success in the drag racing scene over the years, it’s certainly not as highly regarded as the LS-engines when it comes to motorsport.
+Although it has had some success in the drag racing scene over the years, it’s certainly not as highly regarded as GM’s own LS engines when it comes to motorsport.

 Thankfully, despite this, many truck owners have been keen to rip some savage burnouts and unleash the true potential that the 8.1-liter engine has to offer.